gordonwatts/GreatMathChallenge/README.md

     - The number of combinations explodes when you consider nested unary
 	- Some work has been done to prune the combinations - hopefully there are no bugs
 	- This uses LINQ and AsParallel to go multithreaded
-	- Takes about 2 minutes on a SurfacePro 2.
+	- Takes awhile to run on a Surface Pro 2 (at least 30 minutes, didn't time it beyond that)

 The whiteboard jpeg is mostly my kid's as we developed the algorithm.
 Sadly, I did all the coding (which you may not be able to tell!!).